Do I need to put bank details on my invoices?

 What needs to be on an invoice?

-For an invoice to be considered a legitimate, official document, it needs to contain some important pieces of information such as:
+For an invoice to be considered a legitimate, official document in the UK, it needs to contain some important pieces of information such as:

 • Your registered business name (and a trading name if you use one)